RitaSache/ArticleManager/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+* To get the application up and running: install Ruby version 2.3.3p222 install Rails version 5.1.6

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+clone the repository to your computer, cd into the directory

+* run on terminal to create the ArticleManager database:

+bin/rails db:migrate

+* to access the database, the username is 'root'.
+If you need to change the username, go to the config/database.yml file in my project and change the username, then update username and password.

-* How to run the test suite
+* run the server with command: bin/rails server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* go to your browser and type: localhost:3000

+* upon request for authorization for manipulating articles, authors, tags, and comments, use username is 'rita' and the password is "secret"